-Along those lines of thought, I wanted to share a book here on the blog that I recently read.
-It`s a quick read and it gets to the real meat and potatoes of writing fiction successfully.
-The book is entitled: “The 38 most common fiction writing mistakes” by Jack M. Bickham.
+That said, I wanted to share a book here on the blog that I recently read.
+It’s a quick read, and it gets to the real meat and potatoes of writing fiction successfully.
+The book is titled: “The 38 most common fiction writing mistakes” by Jack M. Bickham.

-One of the things I loved was his way of explaining the essentials of good fiction in a very concise and coherent manor—in laymen`s terms, if you will.
-The number one lesson I took from the reading of this book was to keep fiction moving forward at all times; meaning, learning how to use dialog, narrative, descriptiveness, and other literary techniques in just the proper way or in the proper amounts to keep the story moving rather than static.
+One of the things I loved was his way of explaining the essentials of good fiction in a very concise and coherent manor—in laymen’s terms if you will.
+The number one lesson I took from the reading of this book was to keep fiction moving forward at all times; meaning, learning how to use dialog, narrative, descriptiveness, and other literary techniques in just the proper way, or in the proper amount, to keep the story moving rather than static.

-I thought of one of the chapters in my draft manuscript that goes into deep detail of the protagonists past history.
+I thought of one of the chapters in my draft manuscript that goes into deep detail of the protagonist’s past history.
 I remember when I let my wife read it for the first time.
 I had this gut feeling it sucked, but I needed to be sure.
-I watched her eyes (the ever-present window of the soul) and I could see the moments of interest and excitement…then, suddenly, her eyes glazed over like the walking dead.
+I watched her eyes (the ever-present window of the soul), and I could see the moments of interest and excitement…then, suddenly, her eyes glazed over like the walking dead.
 Yep, you guessed it; she was reading the portion of my book that included a history lesson on my main character.
 I was reminded of my favorite chapter in Anne Lamott`s book “Bird by Bird” called “Shitty first drafts.”
-I learned that I can tell this history in bits and pieces along the way in the story—rather than—in an entire chapter which makes my reader want to use my book as a torture mechanism for enemy combatants.
+I learned that I can tell this history in bits and pieces along the way rather than in an entire chapter, which makes my reader want to use my book as a torture mechanism for enemy combatants.

-As always, I write here because I love to write, to share thoughts about prose and poetry, and also, because I hope that some other writer will benefit from my personal experience.
-God Bless—WP
+As always, I write here because I love to write, to share thoughts about prose and poetry, and also because I hope that some other writer will benefit from my personal experience.

 Photo credit: writingslices.wordpress.com